This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 4. They learn how things work

 Because expat journalists frequently hang out with the foreign correspondents of magazines and newspapers from their own countries, they’re often pitching the right people.
 They learn easily how each individual publication works.
 For instance, while TIME magazine has foreign bureaus, travel pieces in India were almost always assigned from Hong Kong.
 The New York Times would assign India-based stories from India, but all their stories for the Homes or Travel sections were always in the hands of editors in New York.
-For bigger publications with various sections, you’re going to have to build the relationship with each section editor anew.
+For bigger publications with various sections, you’ll need to build the relationship with each section editor anew.
 You need to know that.
 Networking helps you know that quickly.

 5. They’re not afraid to ask for contacts